Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Storage space is hard to come by, especially if you live in the city and share living space.
 Hanging your bike from a deck or basement ceiling is a quick fix, and may be the best solution if your household has several bikes to store.

 But will hanging your bike from the wheel damage it?
-Concerned cyclists have pondered this question since the rise of bike theft and the decline of secure storage space.
+Concerned cyclists have pondered this question since the rise of bike theft and the decline of secure storage space for bikes.

 In short, the answer is no. Hanging your bike by its wheel will not damage it.
 At least, it won’t hinder your bicycle’s performance, with a few minor exceptions.